eclipse-leda/leda/content/en/docs/general-usage/gps-configuration/_index.md

 The container has an internal gpsd server (on port 2948) that connects to the host's gpsd instance (on port 2947).
 With the provided container manifest feedergps should be plug-and-play.

-## Using pre-recorder GPS traces with gpsfake
+## Using pre-recorded GPS traces with gpsfake

 ### Recording NMEA traces